Rent Reporting Technical Assistance Center

 Why offer Rent Reporting?

 Unlike homeowners, renters historically have not gotten ‘credit’ on their credit reports for making their monthly housing payments.
-Renters are seven times more likely to have an unscorable credit history compared to homeowners.
+Renters are seven times more likely to have no credit score (they have too little credit history to generate a score) compared to homeowners.
 Many also have limited opportunities to build credit history, which directly impacts their ability to get and stay ahead in today’s economy.

 Reporting rental payments is a proven strategy that offers low-income renters an opportunity to build credit as a financial asset without taking on additional debt.
 Find out more about the impact that rent reporting has had on the credit scores of affordable housing resident across the country by reading our white paper The Power of Rent Reporting Pilot.

-Interested in exploring offering rent reporting to your residents?
+Interested in offering rent reporting to your residents?
 Get started by taking these four short steps:

 - Watch our 10 minute Orientation to Rent Reporting Video (below!)